Was My Baby’s Injury Medical Negligence?

 Tom Jacob

 Medical malpractice cases are among the most complex types of legal claims.
 If your baby suffered an injury or any type of health-related complication during the birthing process, you may not know whether the problem occurred because of a physician’s negligence or if it was unavoidable.
 This is normal.
-For this reason, all birth injury claims should be reviewed by an experienced professional.
+For this reason, an experienced professional should review birth injury claims.

 “Clients who are in this unfortunate situation have so much to worry about.
 They worry about their baby’s health, they worry about day-to-day medical care, and they worry about how they are going to keep their job or pay their bills.
 They’re just trying to keep their head above water, and it’s not easy,” says Jacob.
 “My birth injury clients are some of the bravest and toughest people I know.”